View Dennis Wood's Obituary on RecordOnline.com and share memories

 Dennis is survived by his loving wife, Maureen A. (McDonough); his son, Jeremy Wood and wife, Andrea of Washingtonville, NY; and the light of his life, granddaughter, Ava Wood.
 In addition, he is survived by his cousin, Richard Hillman of Milford, NH and other cousins.

-The family would like to thank Dr. Gaspare Polizzi, Dr. John Hughes, the staff of Hospice of Orange and Sullivan, the staff of Willcare, the staff of the Hudson Valley , the town and village of Cornwall Police Departments, and the Cornwall Volunteer Ambulance Corps.
+The family would like to thank Dr. Gaspare Polizzi, Dr. John Hughes, the staff of Hospice of Orange and Sullivan, the staff of Willcare, the staff of the Hudson Valley Alzheimer's Association, the town and village of Cornwall Police Departments, and the Cornwall Volunteer Ambulance Corps.

 A celebration of life will be held on Friday, December 13th, at the Storm King Engine Company #2 Community Room, 233 Hudson Street, Cornwall-on-Hudson, NY 12520, from 4pm to 7pm.